Liu-group/liu-group.github.io/_posts/2021-8-26-interactive-ultraviolet.md

 Instruction:
 * First click "Activate" to activate the code block
-* Once you see the buttons to "run" at the left bottom corner of the code block, click "run" to run the code.
+* Once you see the buttons to "run" at the bottom left corner of the code block, click "run" to run the code.
+Please be patient.
+Starting the kernel can be slow some times.
+* You will see a plot with the radiation curves.
-* Play with the control bar to change the temperature
+* Play with the control bar to change the temperature.
 * You can modify the code and plot $\rho(T)$ as a function of the wavelength of the light.

 *Note*: The code block uses `Numpy`, `matplotlib`, and `Ipywidgets` packages.
 I didn't include Scipy because it slowed down the initilization of the executable code blocks based on my tests.
 Therefore, the physical constants are manually defined, instead of directly using `scipy.constants`.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.css" integrity="sha512-5A8nwdMOWrSz20fDsjczgUidUBR8liPYU+WymTZP1lmY9G6Oc7HlZv156XqnsgNUzTyMefFTcsFH/tnJE/+xBg==" crossorigin="anonymous" />